 The real estate taxes that a property owner will pay consists of the school tax, county tax and township tax.
 The Township assesses a modest property tax which totals 1.034 mills.
 The total millage is multiplied by each property's assessment to determine the amount of tax that is levied.

-Upper Uwchlan Township has an elected tax collector who mails the tax bills, collects the taxes and reports delinquencies to the County.
+Upper Uwchlan Township has an elected tax collector as required by Pennsylvania law.
+However, the Township has retained the services of the Chester County Treasurer's office to prepare and mail the Township tax bills, collect the taxes and report delinquencies to the County Tax Claim Bureau.
 County and Township taxes are assessed on a calendar year basis and are due by December 31 of each year.

 School taxes are based on the fiscal year of the school district and are assessed using a fiscal year of July 1 to June 30 annually.
+The Downingtown Area School District increased real estate taxes for their fiscal year July 1, 2022 to June 30, 2023 by 3% in May, 2022.
 A property owner in Upper Uwchlan Township will pay the following in real estate tax millage:

-School taxes - Downingtown Area School District (DASD) 27.726 County taxes - Chester County 4.551 Township taxes - Upper Uwchlan Township 1.034 Total 33.111
+School taxes - Downingtown Area School District (DASD) 28.558 County taxes - Chester County 4.551 Township taxes - Upper Uwchlan Township 1.034 Total 34.143

 The only real estate taxes that are paid to the Township are the Township taxes at a millage rate of 1.034.
-There will be no change in the Township tax rate for 2022.
-The 2022 budget includes anticipated revenue in the amount of \$1,055,100 for both current and delinquent taxes.
+There will be no change in the Township tax rate for 2023.
+The 2023 budget includes anticipated revenue in the amount of \$1,144,000 for both current and delinquent taxes.
 This amount was determined based on current taxes and an estimate for new homes based on permits expected to be issued for upcoming developments.

 Rates are for 2022.
-The County did not increase its real estate taxes for 2022.
+The County has not yet adopted a Budget for 2023.

 Hydrant taxes are assessed to properties that are within 750 feet of a fire hydrant.
-The rate is .087 mills and \$65,000 has been budgeted as revenue for 2022.
-Actual revenues through September 30, 2021 were approximately \$62,000.
+The rate is .087 mills and \$65,500 has been budgeted as revenue for 2023.